 An age-worn sphincter can also be the cause of incontinence.
 Both the above problems are curable Some medications and ailments can cause the dog to drink more water and be unable to hold it in its bladder.
 These include Cushing’s Disease and Diabetes, steroids and diuretics can also trigger this condition.

-Make sure you groom gently and carefully and be mindful of the possible damage you may cause.
+For grooming, I also use and sell the best grooming tools on the market called (5) Furminators Best Grooming Aid Available Make sure you groom gently and carefully and be mindful of possible lumps or scabs.
 Sometimes a gentle massage can help painful and aching joints.

-· Before you scold me for being uncooperative, obstinate, or lazy, ask yourself if something might be bothering me.
-Perhaps I’m not getting the right foods or I’ve been out in the sun too long, or my heart is getting old and weak.
+(8) Before you scold me for being uncooperative, obstinate, or lazy, ask yourself if something might be bothering me.
+Perhaps I’m not getting the right food or I’ve been out in the sun too long, or my heart is getting old and weak.
 It may be I am just dog-tired.

 ©Stan Rawlinson January 2011